Get the care you deserve.

 Feeling easily overwhelmed

-Impulsivity and outbursts of anger
+Impulsivity and anger

 Damaged relationships